joohoi/acme-dns/README.md

 - Get credentials and unique subdomain (simple POST request to eg. https://auth.acme-dns.io/register)
 - Create a (ACME magic) CNAME record to your existing zone, pointing to the subdomain you got from the registration. (eg. `_acme-challenge.domainiwantcertfor.tld.
 CNAME a097455b-52cc-4569-90c8-7a4b97c6eba8.auth.example.org` )
-- Use your credentials to POST a new DNS challenge values to an acme-dns server for the CA to validate them off of.
+- Use your credentials to POST new DNS challenge values to an acme-dns server for the CA to validate from.
 - Crontab and forget.

 ## API